-Arrears refers to payments that are overdue and that is supposed to be made at the end of a given period after missing out on the required payments.
+Arrears refers to payments that are overdue and that are supposed to be made at the end of a given period after missing out on the required payments.
 Total arrears equals the sum of all the payments that have accumulated over time since the first payment was due.
 The term can be used in relation to various costs such as rent payments, water bills, child support, royalties, dividends, loan repayments, etc.

 An account can also be said to be in arrears if the service has already been rendered, and the payment is due to be made at the end of the agreed period.
 For example, an employee is paid a salary in arrears because the service must be offered and completed before any payments can be made.

 Payment in arrears is a payment that is made once a service has been offered.
 It differs from payments in advance or past due payments.
 For salaried employees, payments are made once the service has been delivered by the employee to the employer.

 The payment may also be referred to as a singular arrear not classified as a late payment.
 Other examples of payments in arrears include postpaid phone service, postpaid water bills, postpaid electricity bills, property taxes, etc.

 Payment in Advance